 In short it is virtually impossible to survive as a genuine bookmaker unless one has a huge army of loyal, inelastic punters who just want a bet on what's on TV.
 Playing against a move on Betfair can only end one way, with the company losing money and the "winning" punters getting their accounts chopped to pieces at a fraught Monday morning trading meeting.

-Cultivating a recreational punting base has become the aim of go-ahead firms such as Bet365 and Ladbrokes.
-Take a look at their adverts in the middle of every televised match.
+Cultivating a recreational punting base has become the aim of go-ahead firms such as Ladbrokes.
+Take a look at their adverts in the middle of every televised football match.
 They are aggressively courting the 20 year old male, beer in hand, watching the game with his mates.
-He might think 5-1 about Wayne Rooney scoring next is an attractive price for his £20 interest bet (it might be 8-1 on Betfair but then he hasn't heard of Betfair yet) and these are exactly the high profit, multi-sport betting punters that all companies love.
+He might think 5-1 about a certain player scoring the first goal or next try is an attractive price for his $20 interest bet (it might be 8-1 on Betfair but then he hasn't heard of Betfair yet) and these are exactly the high profit, multi-sport betting punters that all companies love.

-Put simply, a bookmaker would love to take a total £30,000 at 5-1 on Rooney scoring next when they know the correct price is much bigger, and furthermore, by having a bet of this nature, a punter is flagging himself up as exactly the type of player that the firms want.
-If this huge largely untapped market is out there and can be captured, why do firms such as Bet365 need to play the warm people at all?
+Put simply, a bookmaker would love to take a total $30,000 at 5-1 a said player scoring the next try when they know the correct price is much bigger, and furthermore, by having a bet of this nature, a punter is flagging himself up as exactly the type of player that the firms want.
+If this huge largely untapped market is out there and can be captured, why do firms such as William Hill need to play the warm people at all?
 The truth is they don't.

 When I began as a trader in horse racing in the 1990s, we had no Betfair to guide us.
 Every race had to be priced up everyday from a knowledge of the formbook, a feel for stables with runners and an idea of what races were ok to play strongly in and those that weren't.
 We had access to an industry tissue, but in all truth it had been copied out of the Sporting Life with one or two minor adjustments, and while it gave a framework it was hardly a reliable guide to the actual chances of the runners.